prose/prose/_posts/help/2012-06-15-getting-started.md

 # Open Prose

-You can sign in to Github by using OAuth.
+Navigate to [Prose.io](http://prose.io).
+Now you can sign in to Github by using OAuth.

 ![Start](http://f.cl.ly/items/0t0A170b2Y093F2u1w45/Screen%20Shot%202012-05-23%20at%205.48.45%20PM.png)